tahjeirac/Wordle-helper/README.md

 # Wordle-helper
-Just a very, very basic wordle "helper" (AKA cheating) using the terminal
+Just a very, very basic wordle "helper" (AKA cheating) using the terminal.
+To make it slightly less cheaty, you must have found at least one letter in the correct position.